Jakub of Gostynin: Life

 Jakub of Gostynin was one of the chief adherents of the Cologne-style Thomism, a philosophical school that upheld the legacy of work and thought of Thomas Aquinas.
 Jakub's main work, entitled "Theoremata seu propositiones Auctoris Causarum", was a commentary to Liber de Causis attributed to the Greek philosopher Aristotle.
 He also wrote a commentary to Metaphysics by Aristotle entitled: "Expositiosuper I–XII libros „Metaphysicae” Aristotelis" as well as to his Physics.
 He contributed to commentaries by Paul of Venice (Paweł z Wenecji) to On the Soul (or "De Anima") by Aristotle and the theological works of Jan Versor.
 Jakub of Gostynin is also the author of commentaries on the Gospel of John.
-He donated his extensive library of manuscripts of philosophy, theology and language to the University of Krakow, the city where he died.
+He donated his extensive library of manuscripts of philosophy, theology and language to the University of Kraków, the city where he died.